-To consciously manifest means to consciously decide what you want to create before doing anything else.
+To consciously manifest means to consciously decide what you want to create.

-This is why having a vision board around you all the time is SO important to: A) keep what you are working towards at the top of your mind, and B) help you send a clear energetic message to the Universe of what you want to have in your life.
+This is why having a vision board around you all the time is SO important to: A) keep what you’re working towards at the top of your mind, and B) help you send a clear energetic message to the Universe of what you want to have in your life.

-Creating a vision board should feel like a fun process where you can really step in to the mood of dreaming up a magical new life for yourself.
-Therefore, I encourage you to give yourself a whole morning/afternoon and set up a creative workspace with candles/your favourite tunes and anything else that will make you feel good!
-By being in this positive zone while setting the intentions for what you will create, you are already starting the initiation process for your new manifestations.
+Creating a vision board should feel like a fun process where you can really step into the mood of dreaming up a magical new life for yourself.
+Therefore, I encourage you to give yourself a whole morning/afternoon and set up a creative workspace with candles, your favourite tunes, and anything else that will make you feel good!
+By being in this positive zone while setting the intentions for what you will create, you’re already starting the initiation process for your new manifestations.

-Now it is time to move over to your computer and start scouring the web for photos of everything that you’ve brainstormed.
-Save all of the photos which resonate best with you into a single word document.
-Resize the images until they look like a rough fit for your page, and then squeeze them on as few pages as possible to save your printer paper.
+Now it’s time to move over to your computer and start searching the web for photos of everything that you’ve brainstormed.
+Save the photos which resonate best with you into a single word document.
+Resize the images until they look like a rough fit for your page, and then squeeze them on as few pages as possible.

 A fun thing to do at this point is to print off a few pictures of yourself too.
-Then you are able to add your face right into the scenarios that you would like to feature in in the future!
+Then, you can add your face right into the scenarios that you’d like to feature in one day!
 By seeing yourself as already being there on a regular basis, your brain will become more and more comfortable with the idea, and it won’t feel so distant from your tangible reality.
-By repeatedly envisioning yourself in situations which may seem worlds away now, you are starting to create your new normal.
+By repeatedly envisioning yourself in situations that may seem worlds away now, you’re starting to create your new normal.

-At last it is time to get hands on!
-Send your word document to the printer and cut out all of the images that you have collected.
+Send your word document to the printer and cut out all of the images that you’ve collected.
 Place them onto your A2 piece of coloured card (no sticking yet) and see how they all fit together.
 Are there some which should be bigger, or smaller?
 Most likely there will be, so go back to the drawing board (aka computer) and resize them as needed.

-When your positioning feels good – grouped or ungrouped – it is time to secure your dreams with pritt-stick.
+When your positioning feels good – grouped or ungrouped – it’s time to secure your dreams with Pritt-stick.
 No pressure though, because you can easily peel them off and move them around if you change your mind.

-When I’m in the stationary store, I also like to buy letter stickers so that I can add some inspirational words between my images – such as the name of the place I would like to live, or the personal qualities that I will try to embody.
+When I’m in a stationary store, I also like to buy letter stickers so that I can add some inspirational words between my images – such as the name of the place I’d like to live, or the personal qualities that I’ll embody.

-I hope that your new vision board delivers you everything that you ask for, and most importantly, makes you feel more inspired than ever to go out and chase your dreams.
-When the images on your board walk into your life as tangible objects or situations, then please don’t forget to tell me about it – I would love to know and celebrate with you! 🏆
+I hope your new vision board delivers everything that you ask for, and most importantly, makes you feel more inspired than ever to go out and chase your dreams.
+When the images on your board are in your life as tangible objects or situations, then don’t forget to tell me about it – I’d love to know and celebrate with you! 🏆

 + Don’t forget to print off your cheque from the Universe for your money vision ↠ download & print yours here